 CBD, or cannabidiol, is quickly changing the debate surrounding the use of marijuana as a medicine.

 Most people have heard of a chemical called THC, which is the ingredient in marijuana that gets users high.
-But recently, attention has shifted to another marijuana compound called CBD.
-And for good reason.
+But recently, attention has shifted to another compound in marijuana called CBD — and for good reason.

 Because while doctors can’t seem to look past certain side effects of THC, CBD doesn’t seem to present that problem.
-On the other hand, evidence of CBD’s vast medical potential is mounting.
+On the other hand, evidence of CBD’s medical benefits continues to grow.

-Here are five facts that you need to know about this unique compound:
+Here are five facts that you should know about this unique compound:

 CBD is one of over 60 compounds found in cannabis that belong to a class of molecules called cannabinoids.
 Of these compounds, CBD and THC are usually present in the highest concentrations, and are therefore the most recognized and studied.